Fed chair Jerome Powell warns fight against inflation will bring 'some pain' - KTVZ

 In a keynote speech at the Federal Reserve’s annual Jackson Hole Economic Symposium Friday morning, Powell said that the path to reducing inflation would not be quick or easy, adding that the task, “requires using our tools forcefully to bring demand and supply into better balance.”

-Doing so, he said, would likely result in a period of slower growth for the US economy and a softer labor market.
+Doing so, he said, would likely result in some weakening of the US economy and job market.

 “While higher interest rates, slower growth, and softer labor market conditions will bring down inflation, they will also bring some pain to households and businesses,” said Powell.